lorin/epidemic-register/README.md

 I'm going to use `w(x)` to mean "value x was written to the register" and `r(x)` to mean "value x was read from the register.
-For example, to indicate "write the value 2 to the register and then read the value 2 from the register" like this:
+For example, to indicate "the value 2 was written to the register and then the value 2 from read from the register" like this:

 ```
 w(2)